Rhode Island Nurses Study

 Project Contact: Jonathan Wilson, jwilson@nchh.org, 443.539.4162

 Parents in the case-management group successfully decreased dust lead levels and significantly improved parent-child interaction and family housekeeping practices compared with comparison group children.
-Overall geometric mean BLLs declined by 47%, but the difference in BLL by group was not significant (9 vs 8.3 µg/dL for intervention versus comparison group children, respectively.)
-After 1 year, nearly half of enrolled children had BLLs less than 10 µg/dL.
+Overall geometric mean BLLs declined by 47%, but the difference in BLL by group was not significant (9 µg/dL versus 8.3 µg/dL for intervention versus comparison group children, respectively.)
+After one year, nearly half of enrolled children had BLLs less than 10 µg/dL.
 The evaluators concluded that educating families with personalized information regarding lead contamination may have a role in lead exposure prevention, but such case management has little benefit once BLLs are elevated.